Oluokun collected seven tackles during Sunday's 34-32 win against the Buccaneers.

 Oluokun has been a pleasant surprise in an otherwise turbulent 2018 for the Falcons defense.
 A sixth-round pick in April's draft, the Yale product has logged three consecutive starts (one all year prior) and is on pace for over 90 tackles despite fielding just 49.7 percent of the defensive snaps this season.
 On Sunday, he and the Atlanta front seven will try to prevent a red-hot Gus Edwards from exceeding 100 rushing yards for the third straight game.

 Oluokun had 10 tackles (five solo) in Thursday's loss to the Saints.

-Oluokun continues to find himself around the ball as he has been the Falcons' first or second-leading tackler for five of the last six games.
-The 23-year-old has started the last three games and although Deion Jones could make his season debut next week, he continues to nurse the foot injury that's sidelined him all season.
+Oluokun continues to find himself around the ball as he has been the Falcons' first- or second-leading tackler for five of the last six games.
+The 23-year-old has started the last three games and though Deion Jones could see his first action since Week 1 next week, Jones continues to nurse the foot injury that's sidelined him all season.

 Oluokun racked up 10 combined tackles during Sunday's 22-19 loss to Dallas.